 - most of the artists have received one or two royalty payments, but some have received multiple payments

-- some royalties have been paid to the families of deceased artists, but most (over 85%) have been paid to living artists
+- some royalties have been paid to the families of deceased artists, but most (74%) has been paid to living artists

 To help us find you if we collect a royalty for you, please register your contact details here.

 The Australian Government has appointed Copyright Agency to manage the resale royalty scheme.